 Applying for an Oregon Literary Fellowship

-Oregon Literary Fellowships are intended to help Oregon writers initiate, develop or complete literary projects in poetry, fiction, literary nonfiction, drama and young readers literature.
+Oregon Literary Fellowships for Writers are intended to help Oregon writers initiate, develop or complete literary projects in poetry, fiction, literary nonfiction, drama and young readers literature.
 Writers in the early stages of their career are encouraged to apply.
 The awards are merit-based.
 Fellowships are also awarded to support Oregon’s independent publishers and small presses.
 They are awarded to presses or magazines that demonstrate a commitment to literary publishing.
-Literary Arts is not currently accepting applications for Oregon Literary Fellowships.
-The guidelines for 2020 Oregon Literary Fellowships will go online in May 2019.
-The deadline to submit will be August 2, 2019.

 Selection Process for Oregon Literary Fellowships